carpentries/instructor-training/episodes/11-practice-teaching.md

 > ## How to Help
 >
 > Many people who aren't comfortable teaching are still willing and
 > able to provide in-class support.
-We call these people helpers.
+We call these people "helpers."
 >
 > Helpers can assist in a variety
 > of ways: help learners